Disclosure: Contains affiliate linksad

 annual percentage yield

-How much interest does the Scalable Capital Prime+ Broker Tagesgeld pay?
+How Can I Manage the Scalable Capital Prime+ Broker Tagesgeld?

 Scalable Capital is a digital investment platform and online broker operating in Germany and across parts of Europe.
 The fintech was founded in 2014 and is headquartered in Munich.
 Launched initially as a robo-advisor, it has expanded its services to include brokerage, ETF investing, savings, and interest-bearing cash products.